 Phase II plans should take into consideration the need for roughly eight (8) contact hours related to professional, personal or spiritual formation and growth.
 There are four basic options to think about when developing a Phase II plan:

-- o attending three appropriate C&G workshops; - participating in individual, family, couples, and/or group counseling or coaching focused on leadership and related issues; - $\circ\,$ participating in an extended program of spiritual formation; - $\circ\,$ creating an individualized plan appropriate to the student's growth issues.
+- participating in individual, family, couples, and/or group counseling or coaching focused on leadership and related issues; - participating in an extended program of spiritual formation; - creating an individualized plan appropriate to the student's growth issues.

 Workshops